Chiricahua leopard frog

 The Chiricahua leopard frog (Lithobates chiricahuensis syn.
 Rana chiricahuensis) is a species of frog in the family Ranidae, the true frogs.

 Distribution and habitat

 It is native to Mexico and the United States (Arizona and New Mexico).
+The common name, as well as the specific name chiricahuensis, refers to the Chiricahua Mountains, AZ in which the species was first discovered.
 Its natural habitats are temperate forests, rivers, intermittent rivers, swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, freshwater springs, ponds, and open excavations.

 Conservation

-It is threatened by habitat loss and chytrid fungus to such an extent that it has been eliminated from 80% of its former habitat.
+It is threatened by habitat loss and chytridiomycosis to such an extent that it has been eliminated from 80% of its former habitat.
 The Phoenix Zoo, Arizona's Department of Game and Fish, and the USFWS are trying to mitigate threats through captive breeding and reintroduction efforts.